LukeGrahamLandry/franca/devlog.md

 i think i want to just use the module's arena instead of libc_allocator anyway but still nicer to follow the rules i think. seems that was what was making ./boot fail most of the time so that's very good to have fixed, but -repeat still calls into garbage so more mistakes exist :(

+trying to get the compiler to run on amd64 with my own backend:
+- fix typecheck_failed
+- in sysv-abi, zero AClass array so we don't have junk in the align field
+- turn off some div folding temporarily cause i don't want to deal with it yet
+- truncd
+- handle call to forward reference when got_indirection_instead_of_patches for jitting
+- `Assertion Failed: cannot encode offset 4641883552`, hmm, we sure are loading a constant... `R2 =l load [4641883552]`. oh because we're jitting so we poke in real addresses and those are larger than 32 bits so can't be done encoded in one memory displacement.
+have to catch that in isel and copy to a register.
+- for got_indirection_instead_of_patches i need to convert RMem into a load from the got instead of a constant displacement in the instruction, but by the time you realize you want to do that in push_instruction it's kinda to late to do it sanely. like now i need to pull emitting prefixes into that function as well so i can do extra instructions first? but then i kinda need to reserve a register to use there. tho so far it mostly seems to be O.Addr which is easy because it's just producing the address. so start with just hacking it in there and see how it goes i guess. that's enough for it to jit `hello.fr` to the point of `// Hello Compiler` but then it gets bored and doesn't do the rest. you win some you lose some i suppose.

 ## (Dec 24)

 - fixed compiler_gui/dearimgui_demo examples